Cheryl Miller: University of Southern California

 In 1986, Miller was nominated for the James E. Sullivan Award, and in that same year, USC retired her #31 jersey, the first retired jersey of a basketball player, male or female, at USC.

-In 1993 she took the head coaching job at her alma mater, USC, after the university chose to fire coach Marianne Stanley.
+In October 2025, the Associated Press selected Miller as one of the greatest collegiate players in the women’s poll era alongside Caitlin Clark, Diana Taurasi, Candace Parker, and Breanna Stewart as the starting five players.